Rent safe and private dog parks hosted by locals

 It can be hard to understand why dogs might bark or growl even if they want to be friendly.
 Frustration-based dog reactivity can be especially confusing for pet parents of social butterflies who suddenly start making scenes on walks!

 • Excitement and overstimulation: Some dogs become frustrated when they are overly excited or stimulated.
-Some of us humans do, too — think about really intense games or sporting events you’ve been a part of!
+(Some of us humans do, too.
+Think about really intense games or sporting events you’ve been a part of!)
 This can lead to reactive behavior.

 • Leash restriction: The leash is usually a core part of frustration-based dog reactivity.
-Dogs on leashes may feel restricted, which leads to frustration.
+Dogs on leashes feel restricted, which leads to frustration.
 When they are unable to approach another dog freely, they may bark or growl as a way of expressing that they feel pent up.

-And if my dog is scared of other dogs, why wouldn’t they just try to run away?
+If my dog is scared of other dogs, why wouldn’t they just try to run away?

 While fear can indeed lead some dogs to try and escape or avoid a situation with another dog, fear-based reactions are complex.
 The emotion can manifest in various ways!

-Here are some reasons why a fearful dog might growl and bark instead of running away:
+Let's sum up why a fearful dog might growl and bark instead of running away:

 • Fear can trigger a defensive form of aggression.
 Growling and barking may be your dog's way of trying to appear more intimidating to deter the perceived threat.